ben-bay/NHANES-disease-predictor/README.md

 See `predicting-cardiac-disease.pdf` for the full academic paper.

 ## Usage
-To use this disease classifier, simply run:
+To use this disease classifier, simply enter the terminal and run:
 ```
-python deep-classifier-master.py
+python deep-classifier.py
 ```